 Sony is leveraging its $380 million acquisition of the cloud service Gaikai in the PlayStation 4.
 Gaikai CEO Dave Perry announced that the service will be fully integrated with the new system to provide background downloading of games, streaming of game content, and potentially providing backwards compatibility with the PS1, PS2 and PS3 libraries in the future.
 A major feature will be the ability to play instant demos on the new system, without the need to download files locally.
 Upon further clarification with Shuhei Yoshida, president of Worldwide Studios of Sony Computer Entertainment, not all games on the system will contain this feature, but Sony is "highly recommending" implementation.
 In addition, the Share functionality of the PS4 is tied to Gaikai, allowing for players on the system to share their gameplay to social networks such as Facebook and Ustream.

 Sony announced during their 2013 E3 press conference that the service would not be available at launch, but would be available sometime in 2014.
+The open beta for Playstation Now, the game streaming service powered by technology from Gaikai, began on July 31st 2014 in North America.
+It's only on the PS4 for now, but the company said it plans to later expand the service to other Sony gaming platforms.

 Single-chip custom processor